African Photography: Photomontage, Part 4

 Paul Sika

 Paul Sika was born in 1985 in Abidjan, Cote d’Ivoire.
 Growing with a passion for video games and programming, he studied in Software Engineering at the University of Westminster in London between 2003 and 2007.
 Upon graduation, he moved back to his native country where he started a career in photography a year later.
 Sika developed an approach that he called photomaking – a portmanteau for photography and filmmaking.
 This technique consists of digitally making an image rather than capturing it.
 Thus, Sika creates his photographs in a cinematographic way, producing astonished scenes that highlight the people and objects.
-His brightly-coloured images are dense and force the viewer into an unfamiliar space, opening the way for new conversations.
+His bright and coloured images are dense and force the viewer into an unfamiliar space, opening the way for new conversations.
 His work is a combination of artistic inspiration, self-imagination, and visual expression.
-His creativity is influenced by the Ivorian popular culture, contemporary paintings, and video games that illustrate his story-telling.
+His creativity is influenced by the Ivorian popular culture, contemporary paintings, and video games that illustrate his story telling.
 In Lilian’s Appeal (2012), the colorful images show people striking exaggerated poses in the street or common places.
 When viewed in a sequence, the photographs seem to follow a script or tell a story.

 Tout Mignon by Paul Sika